Black Rider (character): Publication history

 After appearing in subsequent issues of the All-Western Winners omnibus, by issue #8 the book changed its title to Black Rider, with the character becoming the lead feature.
 Other company characters, like Kid Colt and Arrowhead also made appearances.
 After slightly changing its name again, to Western Tales of Black Rider, by issue #32 the book reverted to an anthology format and was renamed Gunsmoke Western (which took over the numbering of the Black Rider title) through the 1950s.

 By 1957, the title was cancelled, but a new series called Black Rider Rides again was published, drawn by Jack Kirby.
 It lasted by only 1 issue, because of the Atlas implosion.
 The stories intended for the second issue were published in the next years in various western series. one story was only published abroad, in Australias in the comic The Fast Gun #9.

 Most of the Black Rider's adventures were drawn by Syd Shores.
 When the character's adventures were reprinted in the 1970s in Western Gunfighters, the character was renamed the Black Mask.

 A one-shot revival, Strange Westerns Starring the Black Rider appeared in 2006, with a story by Steve Englehart and art by Marshall Rogers.
+This story included a cameo appearance by a younger version of the Dr. Strange character the Ancient One.